Launch at your own risk!

 The public is asked to use extreme caution when using the public launch ramps at Lake Powell.
 The decrease in water levels has reduced the depth of water in these areas, creating shallow water on the ramps with steep drop-offs.
 More »

 The wildlife of the Colorado Plateau desert have developed unique adaptations to the arid conditions of their environment and are a part of the rich diversity of life in Glen Canyon National Recreation Area (NRA).
-Wildlife in Glen Canyon NRA is a reflection of the Colorado Plateau, changes in land use, and changes in the environment caused by the construction of Glen Canyon Dam in 1963 and subsequent filling of Lake Powell.
+Wildlife in Glen Canyon NRA is a reflection of the Colorado Plateau, changes in land use, and changes in the environment caused by the completion of Glen Canyon Dam in 1963 and subsequent filling of Lake Powell.
 In addition to playing vital roles in the desert ecosystem and animal communities, wildlife also provides recreational opportunities such as bird watching and fishing.

 The habitats of Glen Canyon NRA support a diverse range of animals: birds, fish, mammals, amphibians, and reptiles.
 Over 300 species of birds have been documented in the area.
 This diversity of species was unknown prior to construction of the dam and can be attributed to the colonization of Lake Powell by aquatic birds and migratory birds.
 Despite the high diversity of species, few breeding populations exist at Glen Canyon.
 The bare rocks, cliffs, slickrock, and shrubland communities that comprise over 77% of the landscape do not provide suitable breeding habitat for many birds.
 Further, little aquatic breeding habitat exists because of lake level fluctuations which prevent aquatic vegetation from establishing.

 Over time, native fish adapted to thrive in the shallow, muddy waters of the Colorado River which experienced heavy flooding in the spring.
-There are eight native fish unique to the Colorado Basin (endemic), three are endangered.
+There are eight native fish unique to the Colorado Basin (endemic).
+Three are endangered.
 The creation of Lake Powell drastically altered habitats in Glen Canyon.
-Where the warm waters of the Colorado River ran prior to 1963, is the cool, calm water of Lake Powell, an oligotrophic lake poor in nutrients.
+Where the warm waters of the Colorado River once ran prior to 1963, is now the cool, calm water of Lake Powell, an oligotrophic lake poor in nutrients.
 Native species can be found in the flowing portions of the Colorado and other rivers in Glen Canyon NRA, which resemble the habitat and conditions of the Colorado River system before construction of dams.
 Though native species are struggling, Lake Powell created habitat for nonnative sport fish that provide outstanding recreational fishing opportunities.

 Adaptations such as temperature control and water conservation help mammals survive the heat.
 Small mammals are more common than larger mammals in a desert environment because of their lower energy requirements, rates of heat loss, and food and water needs.
 Small mammals such as kangaroo rats and rabbits will get most or all of their water from the vegetation they eat.
 Of the 64 mammals documented in Glen Canyon NRA, bats, rodents, and other small mammals are the most commonly observed.
 Jackrabbits, bighorn sheep, coyote, and also occur in the area.